finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/02_htpasswd_identity_provider/htpasswd_implementation.md

 ```

-The next [step](accelerators/kubernetes/ocp/gcp/02_replace_api_router_certs) is replace the self signed certificates for the API Server and Router.
+The next [step](accelerators/kubernetes/ocp/gcp/03_replace_api_router_certs) will replace the self signed certificates for the API Server and Router.